Sean Abbott: Domestic and T20 franchise career

 Abbott made his List A debut for New South Wales against Western Australia at the Sydney Cricket Ground on 17 October 2010 in the 2010–11 Ryobi One-Day Cup, but neither bowled nor batted in the match.
 He made his first-class cricket debut exactly one year later, against South Australia at the Adelaide Oval.

 Abbott has played for Parramatta and Sydney University in the Sydney Grade Cricket competition and both of the Sydney teams in the Big Bash League, the Sydney Thunder in the 2011–12 and 2012–13 seasons and the Sydney Sixers in 2013–14.

 During a Sheffield Shield match on 25 November 2014, Abbott bowled a bouncer that hit Phillip Hughes on the neck.
 Hughes died two days later at St Vincent's Hospital, Sydney, as a result of a vertebral artery dissection, leading to subarachnoid haemorrhage.
-Many of the condolence messages included support for Abbott.
+Many of the condolence messages included support for Abbott due to Hughes' death being an accident.
 He returned to training the day before Hughes' funeral, and returned to play against Queensland in a Sheffield Shield match starting on 8 December 2014, returning a match-winning 6/14 in Queensland's second innings.

 In January 2015, Abbott was named as Australia's young cricketer of the year, spoken as the future fast bowler for Australia.
 Abbott was bought by Royal Challengers Bangalore in the 2015 auctions for 10,000,000 rupees (approx 200,000 AUD).

 Abbott was named the Sydney Sixers Player of the Tournament in BBL|06 after taking 20 wickets over 10 games.
 He shared the award with Sixers batsmen Daniel Hughes.

 On 28 August 2017, the Sixers announced that Abbott had re-signed with the club for three more editions of the Big Bash League.
 He played for New South Wales in the 2017–18 JLT One-Day Cup and took 12 wickets, the most of any player in the team.

 Ahead of the 2019–20 Marsh One-Day Cup, Abbott was named as one of the six cricketers to watch during the tournament.
 In November 2020, in round four of the 2020–21 Sheffield Shield season, Abbott scored his maiden century in first-class cricket.

 In April 2021, English county Surrey announced the signing of Abbott as their second overseas player for the season, specifically for the T20 Vitality Blast competition and also three County Championship matches.
 He made his first class Surrey debut on 27 May 2021 at The Oval against Gloucestershire.
 His time at Surrey was cut short by injury, but he signed again for the county in 2023.

 In February 2022, he was bought by the Sunrisers Hyderabad in the auction for the 2022 Indian Premier League tournament.
 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.